AraBlocks/ara-contracts/README.md

   - `contentDid` - The `DID` of the content
   - `password` - The password of the owner of the proxy
   - `version` - The `AFS` standard version to upgrade to
+  - `keyringOpts` - optional Keyring options

+Returns a `boolean` indicating whether the proxy was successfully upgraded.

 ```js
 const upgraded = await registry.upgradeProxy({ contentDid, password, version: '1' })